Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Rolling Down Hills.md

 First, bring out the drop test objects and ask kids which one is heavier (they can feel this for themselves) and ask which one will hit the ground first if they're dropped from the same height at the same time.
 Both should hit at the same time (demonstrate a couple of times, from different heights if necessary).
 Get them to tell you what force pulls things down.
 The heavier something is, the stronger the gravity.
 BUT, the heavier something is, the harder it is to get it to move.
 These effects cancel each other out so all objects fall under gravity at the same rate.

 Explain that we are ignoring air resistance (or get them to tell you that).
 Use Newton’s second law to explain how mass doesn’t affect acceleration under gravity.
 It seems odd that the inertial mass term in Newton’s second law happens to be the gravitational mass.
 Einstein used this empirical fact in his ‘Equivalence Principle’ where he equates the gravitational force experienced by an observer to the same force that would be experienced if the observer were accelerating.
-This then lead to his Theory of General Relativity: The currently used theory that describes the effect of gravity.
+This then led to his Theory of General Relativity: the currently used theory that describes the effect of gravity.

 These effects can also be understood if the falling masses are described by their energies.
 As the mass falls, gravitational potential energy is converted into kinetic energy, but again (use equations to show) the speed at which they fall is the same.